 It’s no industry secret: Choosing the right hydraulic oil means a smoother ride for your equipment.
 One of the best ways to run your hydraulic systems smoothly is to use the right hydraulic fluid.
 A proper hydraulic oil analysis of your specific needs by an experienced and trusted expert can ensure that your equipment is running at peak performance for as long as possible.
 Whether you’re looking for just the right tractor hydraulic oil, forklift hydraulic oil, Bobcat hydraulic oil, or Kubota hydraulic oil, you need the best product to do your best work.
 Making the right choice when it comes to your hydraulic oil can extend the life of your equipment.

 Hydraulic systems that operate high-speed, high-pressure hydraulic pumps are common in today’s world.
-Turpin Wholesale’s hydraulic oils are available in a wide range of grades to meet these and many other critical machinery challenges.
+Hydraulic oils are available in a wide range of grades to meet these and many other critical machinery challenges.
 Some applications require hydraulic fluids that conform to the vigorous standards of the equipment’s original manufacturers.
 Other hydraulic applications require lubricants with low-temperature properties and high dielectric strength for protective insulation.
-Turpin Wholesale’s hydraulic oils offer an array of impressive characteristics to meet these varying standards.

 Hydraulic fluid can be the most vital component of a hydraulic system, so you must carefully consider dozens of characteristics before making a final selection.
 Choosing the best hydraulic oil requires a basic understanding of each particular fluid’s characteristics in relation to other available options.
 We at Turpin Wholesale can help you make your best choice, taking into account the properties of a hydraulic fluid, including thermal stability, hydrolytic stability, chemical corrosiveness, anti-wear characteristics, tendency to cavitate, longevity, water rejection, constant viscosity, and cost.